How Taylor Swift's Makeup Artist Turned Her Into 'The Man'

 Advertisement

 When the music stops, the video cuts to a hyper-lapse of Swift showing her full transformation through layers and layers of thick prosthetics.
-After she spends what is likely hours in the hair-and-makeup chair — and covers her blazing blue eyes with dark coloured contacts — Swift is completely unrecognisable with her new masculine nose and jawline, airbrushed bushy brows, and scarily-realistic facial hair.
+After she spends what is likely hours in the hair-and-makeup chair — and covers her blazing blue eyes with dark colored contacts — Swift is completely unrecognizable with her new masculine nose and jawline, airbrushed bushy brows, and scarily-realistic facial hair.

 On Twitter, Swift credited the team responsible for her dramatic physical transformation.
 "Alongside every great (the) man is a team of hardworking creatives who made this thing happen," Swift tweeted.
 "Bill Corso & his incredible team and I have worked together before, turning me into a zombie... but convincing a significant amount of people I was a dude is our crowning achievement."